sabob/kudu/README.md

 # Welcome to Kudu

-Kudu is a micro MVC framework centered around AMD module loading and Ractive template binding.
+Kudu is a micro MVC framework centered around AMD modules and Ractive templates.

-kudu provides a router to map between URLs and controllers.
-Controller are essentially AMD modules with a well defined life-cycle consisting of an "initialization" phase, "rendering" phase and finally a "remove" phase.
+kudu provides a router for mapping URLs to controllers.
+Controllers are essentially AMD modules with a well defined life-cycle consisting of an "initialization" phase, "rendering" phase and finally a "remove" phase.
 AMD modules can partake in these phases by implementing the appropriate method such as "onInit", "onRender", "onRemove" etc.

-Each controller has an associated View template which is bound to the controller.
-The View and binding is handled by a Ractive instance.
+Each controller has an associated View and Model.
+The View is a Ractive instance that binds to the Model.
+The Model is a plain javascript object generally fetched as data from the server.

 Setup
 -----